Anoncoin/anoncoin-website/services/Exchanges.md

 ### NovaExchange

-NovaExchange is closing, not open for deposits or signups.
+NovaExchange will open up again soon for deposits.

+### CoinsMarkets

+Coinsmarkets is currently offline.